 In Transit: How to Navigate New Orleans

 Despite its relatively compact size, New Orleans can be a distinctly tricky town to navigate—for locals and visitors alike.
 But it’s not any particularly wonky directional twists and turns or logistical hurdles that make gliding from Point A to Point B so difficult: It’s the dueling forces of messy infrastructure and curiously draconian transportation options.
 How do you stop a few sinkholes or a traffic-camera ticket from spoiling a good time?
 Read on.
-As close as you’d want to be to the action, but the Mazarin keeps it quaint with a languid courtyard and conveniences like free breakfast and wi-fi.

 Louis Armstrong New Orleans International Airport (MSY)

 First things first: The New Orleans airport is about a 30-minute drive away in nearby Kenner, which means you’re going to be in for a fairly pricey ride both coming and going, depending on traffic and time of day.
 (Naturally, avoid rush hour, when you can.)
 When landing, if you opt for a ridesharing service like Lyft over a cab, the pick-up location is tucked away in the parking garage across from the flow of arrival traffic, so be prepared for a bit of a strut.
 Have a delayed flight or a long layover?
 Dining options inside MSY have been dismal for years, but that’s all about to change thanks to a $807 million renovation (including a brand-new terminal) currently underway.
 What’s more, the upgrade—slated to finish in 2018—will feature a smorgasbord of new restaurants and bars from some of the city’s most celebrated chefs, like Susan Spicer and Leah Chase.
 And, yes, as the airport’s jazz-inspired name suggests, there will be some sort of live music ready to great you during most normal business hours.